 As mentioned above, LDCs typically have less self-noise than SDCs.
 This is because large diaphragms capture more acoustic energy from the sound waves relative to the amount of noise produced by their active electronics.

-Passive ribbon microphones do not have self-noise rating while active ribbon mics do.
+Passive ribbon microphones do not have a self-noise rating, while active ribbon mics do.

-If a ribbon microphones has active components, it will have self-noise.
+If a ribbon microphone has active components, it will have self-noise.
 If the ribbon mic is passive, it will not have a self-noise rating.

 For more information on self-noise, check out my article What Is Microphone Self-Noise?
 (Equivalent Noise Level).